GoTeamEpsilon/ctakes-rest-service/README.md

 ## Launch the Service

-The following creates a Web Application Resource (WAR) file for Tomcat to serve.
+The following moves the compiled Web Application Resource (WAR) file to Tomcat's webapps area to be served.

 ```
 sudo mv target/ctakes-web-rest.war /opt/tomcat/latest/webapps/